 When you are due north of the Lost Benchmark, simply hike south over the easy grassy and rocky slopes to the summit.
 Enjoy the excellent views from the summit.

 If you want to reach the highest Lost Lakes Peak (Peak 11,935), return north to the trail and continue east on that trail.
-I had to turn back because of a thunderstorm, but the route to the peak is very obvious.
+The trail is faded in places, but the route to the peak is very obvious.
 Make sure to stay off the ridge if there are thunderstorms present.
+It may be faster to head directly for the peak, rather than stay on the trail.
+Climbing the peak is easy, but on the summit you can climb out to the exposed northernmost point.
+This point looks like a savage horn from the lakes to the east.

 The round trip distance to the Lost Benchmark is 13.6 miles.
 The round trip distance is 16 miles if you climb both peaks.